Corporate Plan2024–25

 Our performance

-Reporting cycles
+Reporting and election readiness cycles

 We report our performance through the annual performance statements in our annual reports.

-We continue to operate on two reporting cycles.
+We operate on two reporting cycles:

-• Externally on a four-year cycle in line with the PGPA Act
+• externally, on a four-year cycle in line with the PGPA Act

-• Internally as part of the electoral cycle focusing on the three phases of election readiness
+• internally, as part of the electoral cycle focusing on the three phases of election readiness:

 • lessons